-Despite having some lingering effects from the virus, Dixon-Wallace returned to full-time teaching last week.
-After obtaining permission from the school superintendent, she discussed her battle with coronavirus with her students, taking questions to help kids learn.
+Despite having some lingering effects from the virus, Dixon-Wallace returned to full-time teaching on Jan.
+4. After obtaining permission from the school superintendent, she discussed her battle with coronavirus with her students, taking questions to help kids learn.

 She said the students “were great,” in discussing her illness.